tonywu6/mdbookkit/docs/src/rustdoc-link/workspace-layout.md

 Error: Cargo.toml does not have any lib or bin target
 ```

-This means it found your workspace `Cargo.toml` instead of a crate manifest.
+This means it found your workspace `Cargo.toml` instead of a member crate's.
 To use the
 preprocessor in this case, some extra setup is needed.

 <details class="toc" open>